krystiaL/Emotify/README.md

 - LSTM
      - RNN to handle frame sequences of a video input.

-**Music labeling Function**
+**Music labeling Pipeline**
 - DIY music emotion labeling model
-     - Trained on a music dataset with emotion labels to perform music emotion classification task.
+     - Neural Network trained on a DIY music dataset with emotion labels to perform music emotion classification task.
+	  - Added a function that calculates the mean squared error between user's emotion probability mixture and an array of probabilty each track has in the predicted dataset from the neural network.
+     - Selected tracks with the minimum MSE and randomly pick 10 tracks from the selection as an output.

 ---